Information for Prospective 4-H Members

 When repeating the pledge, a member raises the right hand to the side of the head while speaking line one, lowers the hand to heart while speaking line two; extends the hand, palms upward, while speaking line three, and stands straight while speaking lines four and five.

-- Results confirm that youth who participate in any organized out-of-school activities are less likely to engage in a variety of at-risk behaviors.
+- Youth who participate in any organized out-of-school activities are less likely to engage in a variety of at-risk behaviors.
 4-H Youth Development members were less likely than their non-4-H Youth Development classmates to use drugs, or smoke.
 4-H Youth Development members also had a significantly more positive outlook on life and the world around them than did non-4-H Youth Development members.

 Each of the eight Essential Elements is vital to the growth and development of youth.
 It is the combination of these elements that creates a positive environment for youth development.
 By leaders intentionally focusing on these elements, youth benefit from participating in hands‐on, experiential activities and events, feeling nurtured in a safe environment, mastering new skills and abilities, and knowing that they are contributing to their environment and communities in a positive way.